Ed, Edd n Eddy's Big Picture Show: Plot

-Elsewhere, Nazz throws Kevin's bicycle into a tree once she loses patience with him prioritizing it over her well-being while Jimmy and Sarah escape from the Kankers and are joined by Wilfred, who has abandoned Rolf after growing tired of his abrasive attitude.
-The Kankers abduct Kevin, Nazz and Rolf before the Eds locate a coastal theme park the next morning called "Mondo A-Go Go", which Edd links to a postcard Eddy has from his brother.
-They conclude that Eddy's brother works there and find his whale-resembling trailer.
-Everyone else except for Jonny and Plank arrive soon afterwards.
-Eddy's brother reveals himself and, although he originally seems to be everything that the children imagined, is eventually shown to be physically abusive towards Eddy without reason, leaving everyone appalled.
-When Edd tries to interfere, Eddy's brother uses his sibling to slam him into the ground, prompting everyone to defend Eddy.
-Ed soon defeats Eddy's brother by sending his trailer door flying into his face, knocking him out.
+Elsewhere, Nazz loses her patience with Kevin prioritizing his bicycle over her well-being and feelings while Jimmy and Sarah escape from the Kankers and are accompanied by Wilfred.
+The Kankers abduct Kevin, Nazz and Rolf before the Eds come across a coastal amusement park the next morning called "Mondo A-Go Go", which matches a postcard Eddy received from his brother.
+They conclude that Eddy's brother works there and find his whale-based trailer as the Kankers catch up to them.
+Eddy's brother reveals himself and, although he originally seems willing to help Eddy, is eventually shown to be physically abusive towards him without reason, leaving everyone appalled.
+When Edd tries to interfere, Eddy's brother assaults him, prompting everyone to defend Eddy.
+Ed soon defeats Eddy's brother by sending his trailer's door flying into his face, knocking him out.

 Now expressing remorse over his past actions, Eddy tearfully reveals that he lied about his brother in an unsuccessful attempt to gain admiration and social acceptance.
-Touched by Eddy's confession and eventual apology, the children forgive the Eds and accept them as their friends.
-Jonny and Plank subsequently arrive and, without giving anyone a chance to explain what happened, quickly attack the Eds.
-In response, the other kids attack Jonny and Plank.
-Kevin then invites everyone over for jawbreakers and they return home together while the Kankers drag Eddy's brother into his trailer.
-Edd concludes the film and the series by putting a label that says "The End" on the screen.
-In a post-credits scene, Jonny is enraged after everyone turned against him and vows revenge.
-However, Plank mentions that there is no time left in the film.
+Touched by Eddy's confession and eventual apology, the Kids forgive the Eds and accept them as their friends.
+Jonny soon arrives and, without giving anyone a chance to explain what happened, quickly attacks the Eds.
+In response, the other kids turn against and attack him.
+Kevin then invites the others over for jawbreakers and they return home together while the Kankers stay behind to get back at Eddy's brother.
+Edd concludes the film and the series by putting a label saying "The End" on the screen.
+In a post-credits scene, Jonny is enraged over being turned on and vows revenge.
+However, Plank mentions that there is no remaining time in the film, much to Jonny's confusion.